-Everybody knows about the explosion in online sales and the convenience of home delivery.
-The estimated value of the UK online retail market in 2012 was £78bn.
-Businesses on the whole accept that there is risk involved in eCommerce, such as: fraud, online theft, damaged parcels and lost parcels.
-Losing parcels costs UK businesses heavily.
-The Interactive Media and Retail Group estimates the annual cost of failed online deliveries at £851m.
-However, there are other costs aside from the value of the product and any replacements.
-It costs businesses in time as well as money.
+Businesses on the whole accept that there can be risks involved in eCommerce, such as fraud, online theft, damaged parcels and lost parcels.
+Losing parcels costs UK businesses heavily, however, there are other costs aside from the value of the product and any replacements.
+It costs businesses valuable time as well as money.

 It takes time to pacify a disappointed customer properly and costs you for replacement products, delivery and packaging materials.
 Most businesses know they need to keep their customers happy and treat them with respect and to do this well means e-mails, time on the phone and even the odd complimentary gift on top.